-Developmental Coursework and/or Intervention - non-degree-credit coursework and/or activity designed to address a student's strengths and needs in the areas of integrated reading/writing, mathematics, ESOL, and student success.
+Developmental Coursework and/or Intervention - non-degree-credit coursework and/or activity designed to address a student's strengths and needs in the areas of reading, writing, mathematics and student success.
+NOTE: The Acceleration models option is limited to the integrated reading/writing and mathematics subject areas only.